firanto/PokeGo-Slave/README.md

 - centerLongitude : Your center's longitude.
 - centerAltitude : Your center's altitude.
 I usually just use 0.. :3
 - radius : Your operation radius.
 Your character will not walking outside of this circle.
 - loopInterval: Your operation interval in milliseconds.
-2000 should be safe for now.
-Less than that, and they will throttle you.
+4000 should be safe for now.
+Less than that, I'm pretty sure they will throttle you.
 - step: Your character step distance in meter.
 Note that this is related with the loop interval.
-In the default value, this means 5 meter for 2 seconds (a.k.a 2.5m/s).
+In the default value, this means 10 meter for 4 seconds (a.k.a 2.5m/s).
 - ball: Your ball to use.
 1 = Pokeball, 2 = Great Ball, 3 = Ultra Ball, 4 = Master Ball.
 - movement: Your character movement.
 For now, it support "none", if you want your character standstill, and "random" for random destination walks.
 - collect: Define whether you want to collect items from PokeStop. true = collect, false = ignore the pokestop.